sdpalley/docs.erisindustries.com/tutorials/services-making.md

 Note that we use `simplechain` here which is what we want.
 When eris has a dependent chain it will mount it using the `simplechain` name.
 This means that anything running inside the service can ping the "attached" chain at `http://simplechain`.
 Note, if we had used the `$chain` variable then it would be mounted as `chain` instead of `simplechain`.

 If the keys service had been added to the dependencies (although under a services field) then it would be available at `http://keys`.
-Pretty neat huh!?
+Pretty neat, huh!?

 OK.
 Now let's rebuild the docker image and restart the service: